 Section 4.02.
 Expenditure of Funds.
-An Academy may expend funds from the State School Aid Fund for any purpose permitted by the State School Aid Act of 1979 and may enter into contracts and agreements determined by the Academy as consistent with the purposes for which the funds were appropriated.
+The Academy may expend funds that it receives from the State School Aid Fund for any purpose permitted by the State School Aid Act of 1979 and may enter into contracts and agreements determined by the Academy as consistent with the purposes for which the funds were appropriated.

 Section 4.03.
 Mid-Year Transfers.
-Funding for students transferring into or out of the Academy during the school year shall be in accordance with the State School Aid Act of 1979.
+Funding for students transferring into or out of the Academy during the school year shall be in accordance with the State School Aid Act of 1979 or applicable State Board rules.